 After a hip operation, Pamela was looking for something to focus on to help her through the rehabilitation.
 Running was now out of the question.
 By chance, she discovered the 100km Thames Path Challenge.
 A continuous 100km walk, with a target time of 20 -33 hours.
 That was it, Pamela was hooked.
 She may not be able to run, but she can definitely walk!
 Pamela will be mentored by Bex Band.

 Meet the Mentor: Bex Band

-Fed up with trying to be happy with 9-5 living, Bex quit her job as a teacher to pursue a life of adventure and travel.
+Fed up with feeling like 9-5 living wasn’t for her, Bex quit her job as a teacher to pursue a life of adventure and travel.
 Since then she has hiked over 1000km the length of Israel, sailed across the North Sea and kick scooted the length of the USA.
 She loves inspiring others to find more adventure in their lives through her blog and the Love Her Wild community.

 Meet the Mentee: Pamela Bortey

 Pamela lives in London and is currently working for a music company.
 She decided to sign up for a challenge to really push herself out of her comfort zone – hiking 100km of the Thames Path.
 In one go!
 As someone who hasn’t hiked before this is a big challenge.

 Shell Owen is planning to hike 500 miles on the North Coast route which goes the perimeter of the Scottish Highlands.
 She is aiming for a goal time of 30 days.
 The North Coast 500 is usually favoured by drivers and cyclists but, as Shell puts it, “surely this is the route the Proclaimers foresaw in their hit I would walk 500 miles, and so I decided that I would walk it”.
 Shell will be mentored by Emma Timmis.